Þorlákshöfn

 The town is named after Saint Thorlak who was a bishop at Skálholt.
 Its main importance is as a port as it has the only harbour on Iceland's southern coastline between Grindavík in the west and Höfn in the east.
-The port serves a direct weekly cargo ferries to Rotterdam and Hirtshals operated by Faroese Smyril Line.
+The port serves direct weekly cargo ferries to Rotterdam and Hirtshals operated by Faroese Smyril Line.
 It is also one of two departure points for ferries to the Vestmannaeyjar archipelago.
-Services include restaurants, tourism, golf course, motocross field, camping, sport complex and a swimming pool.
-The town has several fish processing enterprises.
+Services include restaurants, tourism, a golf course, motocross field, camping, a sports complex, and a swimming pool.
+The town has several fish processing enterprises (Hafnarnes, Lysi).
+Several salmon farms (Arnarlax, GeoSalmo, Landeldi, LaxEldi) are among the biggest in the country are west of town.

 History and Culture

 The construction of Þorlákskirkja, a modern Protestant church, was started in 1979.
 The church was consecrated in 1985.
-There are various historic places near Þorlákshöfn, e.g., a wooden church dating from 1909 on the farm Kotströnd.
+There are various historical places near Þorlákshöfn, e.g., a wooden church dating from 1909 on the farm Kotströnd.

 Infrastructure

-Þorlákshöfn has a hotel, a camping area, a golf course, various restaurants and a sports centre with a public swimming pool.
-The townhall of the municipality of Ölfus (Ráðhús Ölfuss) is in Þorlákshöfn.
-There are various shops, a supermarket, primary school, kindergarten, public library, health care centre (Heilsugaelustöð), pharmacy, a gas station and repairing station as well.
+Þorlákshöfn has a hotel, a camping area, a golf course, various restaurants, and a sports centre with a public swimming pool.
+The town hall of the municipality of Ölfus (Ráðhús Ölfuss) is in Þorlákshöfn.
+There are various shops, a supermarket, primary school, kindergarten, public library, health care centre (Heilsugaelustöð), pharmacy, a gas station and several car repair shops.

 Sports

-As of 2022, local football club Ægir plays in the third tier of Iceland's football pyramid.
+As of 2023, local football club Ægir plays in the second tier of Iceland's football pyramid.
 They play their home games at the Þorlákshafnarvöllur.

+Tourist attractions

+In the vicinity of the town, one finds several tourist attractions and sightseeing spots: